 There’s no city on earth like Lisbon.
-To feel the vista of sunset drizzling over terracotta tenements and the Pombaline rococo of the old town; to husk over cold cerveza in the dulcet twilight of the banks of the Tejo as the Ponte 25 de Abril bridge blends into nightfall; to see the number 28 tram rattle and clank through cloistered, cobbled amber-lit laneways of Alfama – all of this is to understand and experience the true essence of Portuguese magic.
+To feel the vista of sunset drizzling over terracotta tenements and the Pombaline rococo of the old town; to husk over cold cerveza in the dulcet twilight of the banks of the Tejo as the Ponte 25 de Abril bridge blends into nightfall; to dip bread into plates of sardines and hearty sausages; to see the number 28 tram rattle and clank through cloistered, cobbled amber-lit laneways of Alfama – all of this is to understand and experience the true essence of Portuguese magic.

 And there was no end to it on our short but sweet trip over to Portugal.
 After living in Berlin for a year, and most recently through a very bleak winter, the Portuguese coast was like a vapor-lined mirage: a shimmering coast of surf and sun, and delicious seafood and wine.
 Watching Anthony Bourdain’s take on the city was the clincher.
 We set our course for Lisbon.